 Another thing you can do if you are normally busy with school is to get in some extra hours of studying.
 Spending time with your family and friends during the Holidays is most definitely important, but if you are serious about getting a top score, you will need to make some sacrifices.
 When I was studying for the MCAT I was extremely busy with school, volunteering, shadowing, and working a part-time job.
 I am sure most of you can relate to this situation.
 During my winter break, I made sure to get in some extra studying without fully sacrificing my family.
 I decided to wake up at six o’clock and study for 3 to 5 hours every morning.
 Then I would be fully available for my family and friends the rest of the day.
 These study hours were crucial in my long-term effort in attaining a 99th percentile MCAT score.

-Even if you are staying home for the holidays (which you probably are given the COVID pandemic), people tend to travel more during their vacations.
+Even if you are staying home for the holidays, people tend to travel more during their vacations.
 And whether you are on a flight home or watching a movie with your family, you can maximize this time for MCAT studying.
 During my winter break, my family and I went on a ski trip.
 I took my notecards in the car with me and used this time to review the concepts that I had studied during my study session that morning.
-By upgrading to our Advanced Pro Plan, you will gain access to over 3,300 Quizlet practice problems that you can do from your smart phone.
+By upgrading to our Advanced Pro Plan, you will gain access to over 5,000 flashcards and practice problems that you can do from your smart phone.
 It is the perfect way to spend a little extra time working your way towards a top MCAT score during your holiday break.

 No matter how you decide to spend your Winter Break, I hope you have a wonderful time with your family and close friends.
 Life will only get busier, and precious moments with those we loved are priceless.
 May we all have a very special time this holiday season.

 For more MCAT Tips: